JonScott20/JonScott20.github.io/employment.md

 **Weekly Time Committment:** 10-20 hours (Part-time while attending Cal Poly)

-Trained to manage a reservation manifest in order to open and close rental car contracts while promoting excellent customer service
+* Operated rental car software in order to open and close contracts
+* Managed car washers in order to have appropriate vehicles ready for a reservation manifest
+* Generated daily inventory reports and reconciled software records with physical paperwork

 -------------